MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Check List Test.md

 **PlacementCheck totally full**

 - __First__ method "isEmpty" test if the matrix scheme is empty
-- __Second__ method "checkDiceColor" test the colour of two dice, it truns
+- __Second__ method "checkDiceColor" test the colour of two dice, it turns
 - true if the dice has the same colour
 - __Third__ method "checkDiceNumber" test the number of two dice, it turns
 - true if the dice has the same number
 - __Fourth__ method "allowedNeighbours" test if we can place a die on a cell
-- it test if our neighbourd has the sema colour or the same number, it
+- it test if our neighbour has the same colour or the same number, it
 - return true if we can place
 - __Fifth__ method "nearBy" test if the cell has any neighbours ( left,
 - right, up, down and diagonals)